IC27 Mock Test Sample 13

 d) Liquidity

-19. General Insurance Business (Nationalisation) Act year?
+19. General Insurance Business (Nationalisation) Act was promulgated in ______ .

 a) 1961